 SOLUTION: Perform your engine oil change according to Simplicity’s recommendations.
 Always fill oil to the correct oil fill levels.

-12. Plugged Mower Deck & Dull Blades on a Simplicity Mower
+12. Plugged Mower Deck & Dull Blades

 A Simplicity mower deck that is packed with grass and dirt or a deck that is running dull blades can cause your engine to have to work harder.